 I am a qualified Integrative Counsellor in private practice in Newport, Shropshire.
 Although I am predominantly a person-centred counsellor, being ‘integrative’ means that I am able to remain flexible in my approach to meet your needs.
 I understand that seeking help can feel difficult and I aim to make your appointments feel safe and comfortable and I will work at a pace that feels good to you.
 My clients have described me as a warm, down to earth, and compassionate person who is a good listener, which is helpful if you are feeling vulnerable, uncomfortable or fearful about sharing your feelings.
-You are invited to bring whatever is present for you and I welcome you to arrive just as you are.

 I believe in entering our therapeutic relationship with an open mind and I have a keen interest in understanding your past experiences and relationships.
 My aim is to create a secure relationship, that is free of judgement and values your individuality.
 Therapy can help you to make sense of relationships, difficult experiences or patterns of behaviour and promote better mental health and wellbeing.